-Interim update on the Targeted Review of Internal Models (TRIM)
+Update on the Targeted Review of Internal Models (TRIM)

 The purpose of this note is to provide an overview of the TRIM project and to share aggregated information on its outcomes.
-The note subsumes and complements the information already shared with the institutions within the scope of the project on 11 June 2018, and subsequently published on the ECB Banking Supervision website.2 Going forward, the note may be updated and expanded as necessary to reflect additional analyses conducted in the meantime.3
+The note subsumes and complements the information already shared with the institutions within the scope of the project in letters sent on 11 June 2018 and 3 April 2019, and subsequently published on the ECB Banking Supervision website.3

 The note is organised as follows: Section 1 contains background information on TRIM's objectives and timeline, and provides a high-level summary of the main achievements of TRIM on its way to reaching those objectives.
 Section 2 provides a more detailed overview of the main insights that have emerged so far from the horizontal analyses conducted within TRIM.
-Finally, Section 3 concludes, summarising the next steps within the project and some implications for internal model supervision beyond TRIM.
+Section 3 outlines the next steps.